-- Water samples taken in August 2023, October 2023, November 2023, and December 2023 confirmed the presence of total coliform bacteria.
+Water samples taken in July 2024 confirmed the presence of total coliform bacteria.
+Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful, bacteria may be present.
 Total coliforms are common in the environment and are generally not harmful themselves.
-The presence of these bacteria is usually a result of a problem with water treatment or the pipes which distribute the water and indicates that the water may have been contaminated with organisms that can cause disease.
-Symptoms may include diarrhea, cramps, nausea, and possible jaundice, and any associated headaches and fatigue.
-When the monthly samples confirmed the presence of total coliform bacteria, South Salt Lake took steps to identify and correct the problem.
+The presence of these bacteria can indicate that the water may have been contaminated with organisms that can cause disease.
+Some symptoms may include diarrhea, cramps, nausea, and possible jaundice, headaches and fatigue.
+When the monthly samples confirmed the presence of total coliform bacteria, we took steps to identify and correct the problem.
 Subsequent monthly sampling has confirmed the absence of total coliforms in the water system.